-Some vegetables prefer an acidic soil.
-Some thrive in an alkaline soil.
+Some vegetables prefer acidic soil.
+Some thrive in alkaline soil.
 Here is the one pH tool I have used to help me figure out the pH of my soil.
 Wallfire pH Soil Meter

 You may know that I live in Southern Utah where the soil is dark orange or red clay.
 We must add several layers of good soil to grow vegetables, fruits, or flowers here based on what I’ve experienced in my location, others may have done better in their neighborhood.

 Alkaline soils are typically clay soils or poor soil.
 The pH will be over 8.5 with a poor soil structure.
 This is when you will add organic matter, sphagnum peat, adding acidifying nitrogen, and iron sulfate to name a few.
 Alkaline soils are usually found in low rainfall areas.

 Acidic soils are typically below a pH of 7.
 You may still need to add nutrients to your soil if the number is too low.
 You can always take a bucket of soil to your local state extension service to test your soil.

 - Please call ahead to see if they offer this service.

 - Remember that your different raised garden beds or different areas of your in-ground garden may have different pH levels.

 - You may want to take a few samples of soil to have them tested from various areas of your garden.

 I call it a little trial and error.
 If I can adjust the pH level just right for the various things I plant, life is good.
 All you do is stick the tool into moist soil and it will register the pH of that garden spot or raised garden bed.
 Adjust the nutrients as needed.